USEPA/CMAQ/UTIL/chemmech/README.md

 ## Quick Start

-FORTRAN codes that create the RXNS modules for the CMAQ model version 5.2

-This directory contains the template bldrun script under script and code directory to generates the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files for CMAQ version 5.2.
+This directory contains a template bldrun script and source code directory for creating the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files under the scripts and src subdirectories, respectively.

-To use this tool:
+To use this utilitiy:

-1. Compile the tool by modifying the bldit script in the scripts directory.
+1. Compile it by modifying the bldit script in the scripts directory.
 Set Fortran compiler based on your system, save and run the script.

-2. Modify the run script by setting the Mechanism that you are building.
+2. Modify the run script by setting the Photochemical Mechanism to use.

 3. Execute the run script and inspect the results under the output directory.

 ##  Background

 The chemical mechanism processor (CHEMMECH) allows altering a photochemical mechanisms or using a different mechanism in the CMAQ model.
 Two output files implement the photochemical mechanism and are compiled along CMAQ’s source code.
 Both output files contain FORTRAN 90 modules.
 RXNS_DATA_MOD.F90 defines the mechanism species, their reactions and rate constants.
 RXN_FUNC_MOD.F90 specifies functions that map CMAQ model species to photochemical mechanism species and calculate reaction rate constants.
 CHEMMECH produces additional output files to check whether the two modules represent the photochemical mechanism intended by the user.
 One additional ouput file, SPCS.ext, list the species participating in the mechanism.
 Two other additional output file are prototypes for the species and equations files used to run the Kinetic PreProcess (KPP) (Damian et al., 2002).
 The KPP inputs have not been tested in several years so a user should use them with discretion.
+Remaining output files are markdown, csv and, html files.
+They contains table that at least list each reactions, their rate constant formula, and values at specified atmospheric conditions.

 CHEMMECH inputs include the mechanism chemical definitions (mech.def) file and the three CMAQ species namelist files.
 All are ASCII files.
 Namelists specify species participating in photochemical reaction divided into the Gas (GC), Aerosol (AE) and Nonreactive (NR) groups but not all namelist species have to participate in photochemical reactions.
 The namelist are optional but are recommended when modifying an existing photochemical mechanism because CHEMMECH can cross check whether species used in the mech.def are found the namelists.
 The mech.def file lists the reactions and other data representing the photochemistry.
 Input tiles follow a rigid format; the CCTM/src/MECHS subdirectories contain examples.
 For namelists, the examples show the data in each file and the formatting rules.
 The following information regards formatting used in the mech.def file.

 ## Chemical Reactions Input Format